 The development of effective vaccines to prevent paralytic polio was one of the major medical breakthroughs of the 20th century.
-With the development and evaluation of bivalent oral polio vaccine in 2009, the Global Polio Eradication Initiative now has an armoury of five different vaccines to stop polio transmission – inactivated polio vaccine (IPV) and oral polio vaccine (OPV).
+The Global Polio Eradication Initiative uses two types of vaccine to stop polio transmission – inactivated polio vaccine (IPV) and oral polio vaccine (OPV).

-If enough people in a community are immunized, the virus will be deprived of susceptible hosts and will die out.
+If enough people in a community are immunized against polio, the virus will be deprived of susceptible hosts and will die out.
 High levels of vaccination coverage must be maintained to stop transmission and prevent outbreaks occurring.
-The Global Polio Eradication Initiative is constantly assessing the optimal use of the different vaccines to prevent paralytic polio and stop poliovirus transmission in different areas of the world.
+The Global Polio Eradication Initiative is constantly assessing the optimal use of the different types of vaccine to prevent paralytic polio and stop poliovirus transmission in different areas of the world.

 Learn more about OPV and IPV